WHO I HELP

 What changed?

 The fields of neuroscience and integrative approaches combined with practices from our far-back ancestors (Eastern and Western).
 That’s what’s changed.
-We now know how to use mindfulness, deep states of consciousness (not your To-Do-List brain), what our bodies tell us, and foundational, integrative approaches as a map and compass that guide the way to health for each of us.
-Cognitive Behavior Therapy (CBT) and its offspring (DBT, ACT)* are still a part of the mix, but there is so much more.
+We now know how to use mindfulness, deep states of consciousness (not your To-Do-List brain), what our bodies tell us, and foundational, integrative approaches as a map and compass to guide the way to health.

-If you’d like a deep dive into my learning experiences, click here.
+To take a deep dive into my learning experiences, click here.

 *DBT: Dialectical Behavior Therapy.
 ACT: Acceptance and Commitment Therapy